Jagannath: Ratha Yatra

-As per another ritual, when the deities are taken out from the Shri Mandir to the chariots in Pahandi vijay, disgruntled devotees hold a right to offer kicks, slaps and make derogatory remarks to the images, and Jagannath behaves like a commoner.
+As per another ritual, when the deities are taken out from the Shri Mandir to the chariots in Pahandi Vijay, disgruntled devotees hold a right to offer kicks, slaps and make derogatory remarks to the images, and Jagannath behaves like a commoner.

 In the Ratha Yatra, the three deities are taken from the Jagannath Temple in the chariots to the Gundicha Temple, where they stay for seven days.
-Thereafter, the deities again ride the chariots back to Shri Mandir in bahuda yatra.
+Thereafter, the deities again ride the chariots back to Shri Mandir in Bahuda Yatra.
 On the way back, the three chariots stop at the Mausi Maa Temple and the deities are offered poda pitha, a kind of baked cake which are generally consumed by the poor sections only.

 The observance of the Ratha Yatra of Jagannath dates back to the period of the Puranas.
 Vivid descriptions of this festival are found in Brahma Purana, Padma Purana and Skanda Purana.
-Kapila Samhita also refers to Ratha Yatra.
-During the Moghul period, King Ramsingh of Jaipur, Rajasthan, has also been described as organizing the Ratha Yatra in the 18th century.
-In Odisha, kings of Mayurbhanj and Parlakhemundi also organized the Ratha Yatra, though the most grand festival in terms of scale and popularity takes place at Puri.
+Kapila Purana also refers to Ratha Yatra.
+During the Mughal period, Maharaja Ram Singh II of Jaipur, Rajasthan, has also been described as organising the Ratha Yatra in the 18th century.
+In Odisha, kings of Mayurbhanj and Paralakhemundi also organized the Ratha Yatra, though the most grand festival in terms of scale and popularity takes place at Puri.

-In fact, Starza notes that the ruling Ganga dynasty instituted the Ratha Yatra at the completion of the great temple around 1150.
+In fact, Starza notes that the ruling Eastern Ganga dynasty instituted the Ratha Yatra at the completion of the great temple around 1150.
 This festival was one of those Hindu festivals that was reported to the Western world very early.
 Friar Odoric of Pordenone visited India in 1316–1318, some 20 years after Marco Polo had dictated the account of his travels while in a Genovese prison.
 In his own account of 1321, Odoric reported how the people put the "idols" on chariots, and the king and queen and all the people drew them from the "church" with song and music.

 Temples

 Besides the only temple described below, there are many temples in India, three more in Bangladesh and one in Nepal.

 The Jagannath temple in Puri, Odisha.
 It is a major historic Hindu pilgrimage site.
 Left: An artist's sketch in 1915.

 The Temple of Jagannath at Puri is one of the major Hindu temples in India.
-The temple is built in the Kalinga style of architecture, with the Pancharatha (Five chariots) type consisting of two anurathas, two konakas and one ratha.
+The temple is built in the Kalinga style of architecture, with the Pancharatha (five chariots) type consisting of two anurathas, two konakas and one ratha.
 Jagannath temple is a pancharatha with well-developed pagas.
 'Gajasimhas' (elephant lions) carved in recesses of the pagas, the 'Jhampasimhas' (Jumping lions) are also placed properly.
-The perfect pancharatha temple developed into a Nagara-rekha temple with unique Oriya style of subdivisions like the Pada, Kumbha, Pata, Kani and Vasanta.
+The perfect pancharatha temple developed into a Nagararekha temple with unique Odia style of subdivisions like the Pada, Kumbha, Pata, Kani and Vasanta.
 The Vimana or the apsidal structure consists of several sections superimposed one over other, tapering to the top where the Amalakashila and Kalasa are placed.